China: Alibaba scandal sparks outcry over workplace harassment | DW | 16.12.2021

 Advocates have slammed tech giant Alibaba for firing an employee who reported sexual assault.
 Critics say assault and harassment of women are common in offices, where a widespread drinking culture also prevails.

 Chinese tech giant Alibaba has reportedly fired a female employee who accused her former boss of molesting and raping her during a business trip earlier this year.
-The new revelation has renewed the public's scrutiny over workplace harassment that many Chinese women have experienced.
+The revelation has renewed the public's scrutiny over workplace harassment, which many Chinese women experience.

 According to China's state-run Dahe Daily, the woman, surnamed Zhou, was dismissed by Alibaba on November 25 for allegedly spreading false information and creating negative publicity for the company.

-In the dismissal letter, Alibaba criticized Zhou for protesting in the company's cafeteria with a banner and a microphone as well as for posting a long recount of the incident to the company's internal chat system.
+In its dismissal letter, Alibaba criticized Zhou for protesting in the company's cafeteria with a banner and a microphone, as well as for posting a long recount of the incident to the company's internal chat system.

 Zhou, who works for Alibaba's grocery delivery unit City Retail, told Dahe Daily that she never received any support or compensation from Alibaba and that the dismissal has left her "bitterly disappointed."